Flushing River: Course

 The 4 mi Flushing Creek once rose in the present-day neighborhood of Kew Gardens Hills, where Vleigh Place (old Dutch for Valley) traces the valley of the headwaters.
-The river's original source now occupied by the Kew Gardens Interchange, while the reconstructed source is located near Jamaica Yard, emptying from a pipe there.
+The river's original source is now occupied by the Kew Gardens Interchange, while the reconstructed source is located near Jamaica Yard, emptying from a pipe there.
 The headwaters, fed by groundwater, empty north into Willow Lake and then Meadow Lake, two artificial freshwater lakes, which are respectively 40 and 100 acre and comprise the southern half of present-day Flushing Meadows–Corona Park.
 Prior to the lakes' construction, the creek meandered through tidal marshes in the larger valley within the present-day park; its mouth was at Flushing Bay, a 6200 acre water body on the East River.
 The two lakes are connected via a narrow channel under Jewel Avenue.

 After following a channel north from Meadow Lake, the Flushing River runs for about 2500 ft underneath the ramps between the Van Wyck Expressway (Interstate 678) and Long Island Expressway (Interstate 495).
 The river then feeds into the Pool of Industry and Fountain of the Planets, built during the 1964 New York World's Fair, running for about 2000 ft under the fountains.
-Afterward, the Flushing River flows through the Tide Gate Bridge, where the fresh water river mixes with the saltwater from Flushing Bay.
+Afterward, the Flushing River re-emerges from the ground, where it partially divides a 19-acre (7.7 ha) plot of land occupied by the park's pitch and putt golf course.
+It then flows underneath the Tide Gate Bridge, where the fresh water river mixes with the saltwater from Flushing Bay.
 The channel widens, running between Willets Point to the west and Flushing to the east, finally emptying into Flushing Bay.
 The northernmost portion of the creek mostly contains bulkheads on the shoreline, with industrial uses on the eastern bank and marshes on the western bank.
 The total distance between Meadow Lake's outlet and the river's mouth is about 7000 ft.

 The watershed of the Flushing River is primarily residential, though there are also significant recreational and open spaces, with industrial usages near the mouth of the river.
 Even though the Flushing River now largely follows an artificial route, the river still regularly overflows into surrounding areas, especially during heavy rain.
 Meadow Lake, which also overflows during rains, collects sewage from several surrounding neighborhoods.
 The raw sewage collected in the Flushing River has contributed to the heavy pollution in Flushing Bay.